Digital autopsy: Concept

 In a forensic autopsy or Post-mortem examination, body of deceased is examined to acquire information on the cause of death inclusive but not limited to manner of death in people dying sudden, unexpected, violent, drug-related, or otherwise suspicious deaths.
-Digital Autopsy tries to answer the same investigative questions without actual dissection as in a conventional autopsy.
+Virtual Autopsy tries to answer the same investigative questions without actual dissection as in a conventional autopsy.

-The main concept of Digital Autopsy came into existence to overcome some problems during conventional autopsies without losing the objectivity of post-mortem examination.
+The main concept of Virtual Autopsy came into existence to overcome some problems during conventional autopsies without losing the objectivity of post-mortem examination.
 The main problems in conventional autopsy are: